 Enrolment is dependent upon the establishment of a balanced ensemble and students enrolled are expected to maintain a regular rehearsal schedule throughout the semester.

 This unit provides students with further opportunities to develop the skills required for professional participation in a small ensemble environment.
 The content focuses on the building of ensemble expertise such that students master collaborative, interpretative and presentation skills for the performance of advanced repertoire.
-For Chamber Music students the repertoire shall be determined and agreed upon by the students and unit coordinator at the commencement of semester.
-All students will plan the subsequent rehearsal schedule and undertake the required research and repertoire analysis necessary to enable a concert performance of substantial quality.
+The repertoire shall be determined and agreed upon by the students and unit coordinator no later than week 2 of the semester and students shall be expected to plan the subsequent rehearsal schedule to enable a professional concert performance.

 |Unit name||Small Ensemble 2|